atmughrabi/AccelGraph/README.md

 ```console
 accel@graph:~AccelGraph$ cd 00_graph_bench/
 ```
-2. Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware this just emulates the PSL that resides on your (CAPI supported) IBM-PowerPC machine  :
+2. Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware, this just emulates the PSL that resides on your (CAPI supported) IBM-PowerPC machine  :
 ```console
 accel@graph:~AccelGraph/00_graph_bench$ make run-pslse
 ```